MicrosoftDocs/memdocs/windows-365/subscription-ends.md

 ### Stage: Disabled

-**What to expect:** If you don't reactivate your subscription while it is in the Expired stage, it moves into a Disabled stage, which lasts for 90 days for most subscriptions, in most countries and regions.
+**What to expect:** If you don't reactivate your subscription while it is in the Expired stage, it moves into a Disabled stage.
+The Disabled stage lasts for 90 days for most subscriptions, in most countries and regions.
 For Volume Licensing products, the Disabled stage lasts 30 days.

 In this stage, your access decreases significantly.
 Your users can't sign in or access their Windows 365 Cloud PCs.
 You can still sign in and get to the admin center, but can't assign licenses to users.
 Your customer data, including all user data, is available only to you and other admins.